 - Enhance your ability to use reflective practice in your academic and personal development using Trinity's Guided Reflection Tool

 Pharma employer workshops

 There will be four workshops on offer overall - two from each employer, Pfizer and Takeda, at their respective sites.
 Each employer will offer a soft skill and a technical skill workshop.
+Students must attend any eligible combination of two workshops.
 These workshops will give you the opportunity to see inside leading pharmaceutical companies in Ireland today, expand your knowledge of transferable skills and progress your personal and professional development.

 Takeda Workshop 1: “Workplace of the Future” – Agile ways of working and Digital Program

 Friday 25th October 2019